 Sources: TWZ Ofek armored command vehicle

-Topwar's Ofek family overview described repair-support activity under the Pereg name as part of the broader Merkava-hull support-vehicle family.
+Topwar's secondary Ofek family overview described a Pereg repair-support derivative within the broader Merkava-hull support-vehicle family.

 Sources: Topwar Ofek family overview